 One of the most common dental injuries US people develop is cracked teeth.
 Several reasons can cause it, trauma being one of the major causes.
 Cracked teeth can also be caused by other factors, including the age of the tooth, tooth grinding, and chewing hard foods.
 If you have a cracked tooth, you will most likely experience pain that comes and goes throughout the day.
 When you bite food, pieces of the tooth shift, and this causes pain in the pulp.

 - Pain while biting and chewing food

 - Extreme sensitivity to cold or hot foods

 One of the most common reasons for cracked teeth is trauma caused by accidents or while playing sports.
 Chewing hard foods, frequent changes in mouth temperature while drinking hot coffee followed by eating ice cream, etc., can also contribute to tooth breakages.
 People over the age of 50 are most likely to experience broken teeth, so age is also a causing factor of cracked teeth.

-Types of fractures
+Types of Fractured Teeth

-Reach out to Greenroot Endodontics by scheduling an appointment in any of our branches in San Jose or Fremont for further assistance.
+If you have a cracked tooth and is suffering from severe pain because of it, reach out to Greenroot Endodontics by scheduling an appointment in any of our branches in San Jose or Fremont for further assistance.
 Call us today.